Supply chain finance: Structures

-Optimization of the process

 Often the reverse factoring is used with the dematerialization to speed the process.
 As the whole goal of it is to make money available to the supplier as fast as possible, a lot of companies decide to dematerialize their invoices when they start a reverse factoring system, because that way it saves few more days, plus all the advantages of the dematerialization (less expensive, and benefic to the environment).
 In average, it can shorten the delays by 10 to 15 days.

-Reverse factoring choice

-The core principle of the reverse factoring is to have a way that benefits to all the actors.
-That way, it is necessary to have good relations with the other actors.
-The principal risk in reverse factoring is that the supplier gets trapped in a system where he cannot decide which invoices he need paid immediately or not, and therefore he becomes the victim of that system.
-Therefore, it is necessary to choose a collaborative platform that would permit the supplier to select which invoices they will be paid early, and when they will be paid.